sanych85/test-avito-final/README.md

 Hello everyone.
-This is test-avito Project
+This is test-avito project

-It was created by Alexandr Shatokhin using following stack
+It was created by Alexandr Shatokhin using following stack:
 - React, including React hooks
 - Redux
 - Redux-thunk
-- Styled Components
+- Styled components
 - Enzyme
 - React icons